-- Some online courses are better than others are - do your research before you invest your time – and money.
-Don’t write-off attending in-person training.
-For some it’s a preferred way to learn, and it might help you expand your network.
+- Some online courses are better than others - do your research before you invest your time – and money.
+Don’t write off attending in-person training.
+For some, it’s a preferred way to learn and might help you expand your network.

 - Acquire certifications if available.

-- Attend those trade shows and conferences that most closely relate to your areas of interest.
+- Attend those trade shows and conferences that closely relate to your areas of interest.

 - Identify and read the relevant trade pubs and books.
-A good first step is to create a Google alert and select those sources that consistently provide high quality information and insight into the technologies of interest.
+An excellent first step is creating a Google alert and selecting sources that consistently provide high-quality information and insight into the technologies of interest.

 - If you work with vendors who provide services in your areas of interest, leverage their knowledge.
 Get their insight on how they keep their skills fresh.
 Have them recommend resources.

 - Consider putting together workshops with your co-workers and colleagues.
-The best way to learn a new skill is to have to teach it to others and sharing sessions with your peers increases the chances that the curriculum will be practical.
+The best way to learn a new skill is to teach it to others, and sharing sessions with your peers increases the chances that the curriculum will be practical.

 Don’t lose sight of the big picture – your evolving career.
 Lifelong learning is more than a sentimental goal or character-building exercise.
 In today’s rapidly changing technology landscape, it might be the difference between a fulfilling career – or getting stuck.